Basic Korean Demonstratives This, That, and Over There Explained

 Practical tips for learning Korean demonstratives

-Getting comfortable with Korean demonstrative pronouns takes practice, but here's what actually helps.
+Getting comfortable with Korean demonstrative pronouns takes practice, but here's what helps.

-If you want to practice Korean demonstratives with real content, Migaku's browser extension lets you look up words instantly while watching Korean shows or reading articles.
+If you want to practice Korean demonstratives with real content, Migaku's browser extension and app let you look up words instantly while watching Korean shows or reading articles.
 You'll see demonstratives in natural context and build that intuition way faster.
 There's a 10-day free trial if you want to check it out.